fastify/fastify-jwt/README.md

 #### namespace options

 You can also define a namespace to make use of multiple JWT validators on the same routes.
-You can comebine this with custom names for jwtVerify and JwtSign.
+You can combine this with custom names for `jwtVerify` and `jwtSign`.

 ##### Example with namespace